-Follow Up Care at Home
+Follow Up With Care at Home

-- Gently cleansing away discharge with a warm wet cloth: It's important to fold the cloth over after cleaning the first eye in order not to transfer germs to the second eye.
+- Gently cleanse away discharge with a warm wet cloth: It's important to fold the cloth over after cleaning the first eye in order not to transfer germs to the second eye.
 A fresh cloth should be used for every cleaning session.

-- Continuing to apply medication: Eye drops and ointments are typically prescribed for a seven to ten day course, so at-home applications are necessary to provide continued protection to the tissues until the infection has abated.
+- Continue to apply medication: Eye drops and ointments are typically prescribed for a seven to ten day course, so at-home applications are necessary to provide continued protection to the tissues until the infection has abated.